dustinspecker/append-if/README.md

 Type: `function` || `boolean`

-Function to evaluate to determine if string should be appended with appendString. condition is given string and appendString as parameters. `Default` condition checks if string starts with appendString.
+Function to evaluate to determine if string should be appended with appendString. condition is given string and appendString as parameters. `Default` condition checks if string ends with appendString.
 If not, appendString is appended to string.

 Condition may also be a `boolean`.
 If `true`, string is appended with appendString, otherwise it is not.